-Removal from Current Educational Placement for More than Ten Cumulative
+Removal from Current Educational Placement for More than Ten Cumulative School Days (reformatted; was taking up 3 lines)

-School Days

 A student with a disability who violates Brookside Charter School's discipline policy who has been removed from the current educational placement for more than ten (10) cumulative days in the current school year may be disciplined for not more than ten (10) consecutive school days in the same manner as other students, if the pattern of short term exclusions totaling more than ten (10) cumulative days does not constitute a change of placement.
 If more than 10 days pass before the child returns to class, the IEP student will receive services.